GoogleCloudPlatform/webapp2/docs/guide/handlers.rst

 Request handlers
 ================
-In the webapp2 vocabulary, `handler` is a common term that refers to the callable that contains the application logic to handle a request.
+In the webapp2 vocabulary, `request handler` or simply `handler` is a common term that refers to the callable that contains the application logic to handle a request.
 This sounds a lot abstract, but we will explain everything in details in this section.

 Handlers 101